Crypto Regulations in Bulgaria

 How to Open a Bulgarian Company

-Bulgarian companies are generally regulated by the Bulgarian Commercial Act which covers types of business legal structure, incorporation, capital requirements, and more.
-Depending, on your business model, scope, and possessed initial capital, you can choose from such legal structures as a Limited Liability Company, Closed Joint Stock Company, or a Limited Partnership.
+In general, Bulgarian companies fall under the scope of the Bulgarian Commercial Act, which covers types of business legal structure, incorporation, capital requirements, and more.
+Depending on your business model, scope, and initial capital you possess, one may choose between such legal structures as a Limited Liability Company, Closed Joint Stock Company, or a Limited Partnership.

-A Limited Liability Company is one of the most convenient choices as it boasts plenty of advantages.
+It is one of the most convenient options since it holds a lot of advantages.
 First of all, the initial share capital is only 2 BGN (approx. 1 EUR).
-It can be incorporated by any foreign natural or legal person and while a registered address in Bulgaria is required, a virtual office is a viable solution.
-The company should be run by at least one managing director who can be the same as the shareholder.
-There are no citizenship or residence requirements.
-It can take up to two months to collect and verify all the required documents, as well as register the company with the Commercial Register of the Registry Agency.
+It can be incorporated by any foreign natural or legal person, while a registered address in Bulgaria is required and a virtual office is a viable solution.
+In running the company, it has to be done by at least one managing director who could be the same as the shareholder.
+No requirement as regards the citizenship or residency is required.
+All these documents will need to be collected and verified for as long as two months, plus their registration in the Commercial Register of the Registry Agency.

-When filling out the application for company registration, you’ll be asked to submit such documents as a certificate of the company name, photocopies of the owners and managing directors, Articles of Association, and a local bank statement showing deposited initial capital.
-We can help you prepare all the required documentation, including notarisation and certified translation, and ensure that the application is submitted correctly.
+During the filling of the application for the registration of the company, it will be required that you attach such documents as the certificate of the name of the company, photocopies of the owners and managing directors, Articles of Association, and a local bank statement showing deposited initial capital.
+We can assist in preparing all necessary documents, including notarization and certified translation, and sending the application to relevant authorities.

-The state fee for company registration is 55 BGN (approx. 28 EUR) which is payable to the Commercial Register of the Registry Agency.
-You’ll also be asked to settle fees for such services as the reservation of the compliant company name but all of these costs are easy to absorb compared to other European jurisdictions.
-Overall, a Bulgarian company is among the least expensive business forms in Europe.
+The state fee for company registration is 55 BGN (approx. 28 EUR) payable to the Commercial Register of the Registry Agency.
+You will also be asked to settle the fees for such services as the reservation of the compliant company name, but all of these costs are easy to absorb compared to other European jurisdictions.
+Overall, a Bulgarian company is among the most inexpensive business forms in Europe.

-Crypto companies must register as taxpayers in order to pay general taxes.
-The Corporate Income Tax is only 10% and, in the case of resident companies, is levied on profits sourced from commercial activities (e.g., trading or exchange of cryptoassets, or mining) carried out in Bulgaria and abroad.
-The rate of the Withholding Tax is 5% and is levied on distributed dividends to the shareholders of the company.
+Crypto companies have to be registered as taxpayers, paying general taxes.
+The Corporate Income Tax is no more than 10% and, for resident companies, it is levied in respect of the profits sourced from commercial activities—which in the present context would include trading or exchange of cryptoassets or mining—carried out in Bulgaria and/or abroad.
+The Withholding Tax is 5% and is levied on dividends distributed to shareholders of the company.

-Since a crypto company also employs people, it’s obligatory to register them as social insurance payers.
-The rate of the Social Security Contribution is 24,3% where 13,72% is paid by employers, and 10,58% is paid by employees.
-The rate of the National Health Insurance is 8% where 4,8% is paid by employers and 3,2% is paid by employees.
+As a crypto company also employs people, it is obligatory to register them as social insurance payers.
+The rate of the Social Security Contribution is 24.3%, where 13.72% is paid by employers and 10.58% is paid by employees.
+The rate of the National Health Insurance is 8% where 4.8% is paid by employers and 3.2% is paid by employees.

-Various other tax allowances and reliefs are also available to Bulgarian crypto companies.
-For instance, Bulgaria has around 70 international agreements on the elimination of double taxation which allows for preventing duplicate taxation and optimising business taxes.
+Other tax allowances and reliefs are also available for the crypto companies in Bulgaria.
+For example, Bulgaria has about 70 international agreements on the elimination of double taxation, which allows the prevention of double taxation and optimization of business taxes.

 CRYPTO REGULATION IN BULGARIA